Marsfeldt/RESQ_Patient_RASA/README.md

 -----
 **Database** - Sqlite3
 <br />
-To manage the database, a python script 'Databasehandler.py' has been made to control all the reads/writes to the database into a single class that can be easily expanded upon.
-Currently we have the following functions
+To manage the database, a Python script 'Databasehandler.py' has been made to control all the reads/writes to the database into a single class that can be easily expanded upon.
+Currently, we have the following functions
 1. insert_data(self, tableName, data) <- Function to insert data into a specific database
 2. retrieve_password_from_username(self, tableName, username) <- Retrieves a password from a specific user *requires their username*
 3. fetch_information_from_user(self, tableName, username) <- fetches their username and their uuid to distinguish users when they log in